hastho/pigeos/README.md

   - stable operation of all English and German GEOS 2.x/3.x/4.x versions
   - 1024x768 desktop with correct aspect. ratio on any display
-  - network support via LAN or WiFi to allow Web enabled GEOS version to connect to the internet without any modification (e.g. using a virtual modem connection)
+  - network support via LAN or WiFi to allow Web enabled GEOS version to connect to the internet without any modification using a virtual modem connection
-  - printing from GEOS to any Linux supported printer connected to the Raspberry Pi via USB or network
+  - printing from GEOS to any AirPrint capable printer connected to the Raspberry Pi network
+  - document synchronization with other NAS, PC and mobile dives
   - support of modern input devices like USB keyboard and mouse

 ## Concepts
 Pi/GEOS is heavily based on disk images to allow for easy provision of a pre-configures GEOS environments contributed by the GEOS community.
+For the exchange of documents USB pentdrive support and data synchronization service is included.

 ## Components